lvyitian/briar-manual/content/manual.md

 > **Tip:** If you're not sure whether you have an Android device, check whether it has the Play Store app.
 If it does, it runs Android.

-If you have an Android device but you prefer not to use Google Play, you can install Briar by following these steps:
+If you have an Android device but you prefer not to use Google Play, the Briar website has instructions for installing the app via <a href="https://briarproject.org/fdroid.html">F-Droid</a> or <a href="https://briarproject.org/apk.html">direct download</a>.

-1. Open the Settings app, scroll down, and open the Security section.
-2. Enable "Unknown sources" and confirm that you want to change the setting.
-3. Open the web browser and go to https://briarproject.org/beta/briar.apk
-4. Confirm that you want to download the file.
-5. When the download completes, tap the notification to install Briar.
-6. Go back to the Settings app and disable "Unknown sources".

 ## Creating an Account ##